 - Energy manufacturer – defense of breach of contract, conspiracy, trespass, and fraud claims arising out of frac sand supply

-- Exploration and production corporation – coordinated internal investigation and defense of energy litigation matters in Texas, Louisiana, Oklahoma, Wyoming and North Dakota as embedded secondee at major shale producer
+- Public exploration and production corporation – coordinated internal investigation and defense of energy litigation matters in Texas, Louisiana, Oklahoma, Wyoming and North Dakota as embedded secondee at major shale producer

 - Deepwater exploration company – provided in-house legal counsel related to operations, regulatory compliance, and commercial agreements for deepwater exploration company